Solid acid fuel cell: Electrode reactions

-The operation of SAFCs at mid-range temperatures allows them to utilize materials that would otherwise be damaged at high temperatures, such as standard metal components and flexible polymers.
-These temperatures also make SAFCs tolerant to impurities in their hydrogen source of fuel, such as carbon monoxide or sulfur components.
-For example, SAFCs can utilize hydrogen gas extracted from propane, natural gas, diesel, and other hydrocarbons.

-Fabrication and Production

-Sossina Haile developed the first solid acid fuel cells in the 1990s.
+Cell fabrication and production

-In 2005, SAFCs were fabricated with thin electrolyte membranes of 25 micrometer thickness, resulting in an eightfold increase in peak power densities compared to earlier models.
+In 2005, SAFCs were fabricated with thin CsH2PO4 electrolyte membranes of 25 micrometer thickness, resulting in an eightfold increase in peak power densities compared to earlier models.
 Thin electrolyte membranes are necessary to minimize the voltage lost due to internal resistance within the membrane.
+These thin electrolyte membranes were fabricated by slurry deposition, wherein toluene was used as the suspension medium for the solid acid.
+The layers of the cell were deposited as follows onto a gas diffusion stainless steel electrode: electrocatalyst, CsH2PO4 electrolyte, second electrocatalyst, and the final gas diffusion layer.
+As is typical for most fuel cell systems, the entire cell sandwich must be uniaxially pressed to enhance adhesion at the interfaces between layers.

-According to Suryaprakash et al. 2014, the ideal solid acid fuel cell anode is a "porous electrolyte nanostructure uniformly covered with a platinum thin film."
-This group used a method called spray drying to fabricate SAFCs, depositing CsH2PO4 solid acid electrolyte nanoparticles and creating porous, 3-dimensional interconnected nanostructures of the solid acid fuel cell electrolyte material CsH2PO4.
+The ideal solid acid fuel cell anode is a "porous electrolyte nanostructure uniformly covered with a platinum thin film".
+Such electrodes can be prepared by spray drying, e.g., depositing CsH2PO4 nanoparticles and creating porous, 3-dimensional interconnected nanostructures of the solid acid fuel cell electrolyte material CsH2PO4.

+Electrode catalysts

+SAFCs, like many other types of fuel cells, utilize electrochemical catalysts on the electrodes to increase cell efficiency.
+Platinum is the most common choice for SAFCs due to its high reaction activity and stability.
+Initially, platinum nanoparticles were deposited directly on the electrode surface, but these nanoparticles agglomerated throughout fuel cell operation.
+Recent studies have incorporated carbon-based supports (carbon nanotubes, graphene, etc.) to reduced agglomeration.
+Here platinum nanoparticles are deposited directly onto the carbon-based support via processes like atomic layer deposition or metal-organic chemical vapor deposition.

+SAFCs have a high tolerance to catalyst poisoning due to the stability of CsH2PO4 at operating temperatures.
+However, one recent study has proposed local hotspots around the current collector fibers can cause catalyst poisoning.
+According to Wagner et al. 2021, local hotspots can form a liquid phase of CsH2PO4 that introduces phosphate groups to the platinum catalyst, degrading fuel cell operation.
+The introduction of a microporous current collector was found to improve the morphological stability of CsH2PO4 and, consequently, mitigate catalyst poisoning.

-Mechanical Stability
+Mechanical stability

 Compared to their high operating temperature counterparts such as high temperature protonic ceramic fuel cells or solid oxide fuel cells, solid acid fuel cells benefit from operating at low temperatures where plastic deformation and creep mechanisms are less likely to cause permanent damage to the cell materials.
 Permanent deformation occurs more readily at elevated temperatures because defects present within the material have sufficient energy to move and disrupt the original structure.
 Lower temperature operation also allows for the use of non-refractory materials which tends to decrease the cost of the SAFC.